Please note – you will leave a website owned by MacroGenics, Inc.

 In October 2017, MacroGenics announced that it had entered into a global collaboration and license agreement with Incyte.
 MacroGenics retains the right to develop its own pipeline assets in combination with MGA012, with Incyte commercializing MGA012 and MacroGenics commercializing its asset(s), if any such potential combinations are approved.

 In addition, MacroGenics retains the right to manufacture a portion of both companies’ global clinical and commercial supply needs of MGA012.
-MacroGenics intends to utilize its commercial-scale GMP facility, which is expected to be fully operational in 2018.
+MacroGenics intends to utilize its commercial-scale GMP facility, which became fully operational in 2018.
 (Learn More: Incyte MGA012 Collaboration).